 Aztec Peak is a road to the highest point of Sierra Anchas

-Aztec Peak is a high mountain peak at an elevation of 2.361m (7,746ft) above the sea level, located in Gila County, in the central part of the U.S. state of Arizona.
+Aztec Peak is a high mountain peak at an elevation of 2,361m (7,746ft) above sea level, located in Gila County, in the U.S. state of Arizona.

 Is the road to Aztec Peak unpaved?

-Set high in the Tonto National Forest, the summit is the highest point of the Sierra Anchas.
-The road to the summit is totally unpaved.
+The road to the summit is entirely unpaved.
 It’s called Forest Service Road 487, also known as Workman Creek Road.
-It starts off the Arizona 288-Globe Young Highway.
+It starts off Arizona 288-Globe Young Highway.

 Is the road to Aztec Peak open?